datecs/slate/source/index.html.md

 # Introduction

 Datecs Fiscal devices works on custom internal synchronous command-response protocol.
-With variety of devices and their functionality, where are minor protocol differences on all of the devices.
+With variety of devices and their functionality, there can be found minor protocol differences on all of the devices.
 To rapid adding devices to `Fiscal Framework` we decide to use `Java annotations` and `Java annotations processor` to describe devices and generate implementations to work with the fiscal protocol.